siph/resume-md/README.md

 ## Usage

-1. Generate a new project using this repository as a template.
-Make sure to include all branches.
+1. Generate a new project using this repository as a template. **Make sure to include all branches!**
 2. Enable Read/Write Workflow permissions under `Settings` -> `Actions` for Pages deployment.
 3. Edit the `resume.md` file with your resume content using Markdown.
 4. Commit and push the changes.